Secret-Recipes-Build-Week/backend/README.md

 Returns the updated list of recipes recipes for user

+### GET /api/recipes/:id/ingredients

+Returns an array of all recipe associated ingredients, (requires recipe ID as param)

      - - - - - - - - -

 ## Updating parts of a recipe